Spectrum Analysis

 Most commands act on whole spectra.

-A general advice: Spectra should be changed, when possible, only in the work area.
+In general, data (spectra) should be changed, only in the work area.

-One or more spectra are copied into the work area using the sel id command.
+One or more spectra are copied into the work area using the select command.

 A typical command sequence would be

-sel id put spectrum with id in work area
+sel id put spectrum id in work area

-add idx add spectrum with id idx to the first and display
+add idx add spectrum idx to the first and display

 the result in the work area.